Hackerspace: Organization

 Membership fees are usually the main income of a hackerspace, but some also accept external sponsors.
 Some hackerspaces in the US have 501(c)3 status (or the equivalent in their jurisdiction), while others have chosen to forgo tax exempt status.
 University-affiliated hackerspaces often do not charge an explicit fee, but are generally limited to students, staff, or alumni, although visiting guests from other hackerspaces are usually welcome.
 Some hackerspaces accept volunteer labor in lieu of membership fees, especially from financially limited participants.
 In addition, some hackerspaces earn income from sponsoring and staffing high-tech flea markets, where members of the general public may buy and sell new and used equipment and supplies.

 There is a loose, informal tradition at many hackerspaces of welcoming visitors from other similar organizations, whether across town or internationally.
-Free exchange of ideas, skills, and knowledge are encouraged, especially at periodic gatherings sometimes called "build nights" or "open house" days.
+Free exchange of ideas, skills, and knowledge are encouraged, especially at periodic gatherings sometimes called "build nights", "open door" or "open house" days.

-Hackerspaces and makerspaces are increasingly being included as learning spaces in schools, learning commons, and other educational facilities.
+Makerspaces are increasingly being included as learning spaces in schools, learning commons, and other educational facilities.